-- 1. For information regarding stormwater permitting for construction sites contact the General Permits Section of the Environmental Permits Division - (601) 961-5171 or on the Internet at http://deq.state.ms.us/MDEQ.nsf/ page/epd_epdgeneral?OpenDocument Note: this contact is for state (NPDES) permitting only.
-Check with appropriate local government authority for information regarding local stormwater require- - 2.
-To lodge a complaint about erosion and sedimentation problems from a construction site contact the Construction Section of the Environmental Compliance and Enforcement Division - (601) 961-5171 or on the Internet at http://deq.state.ms.us/MDEQ.nsf/ page/Main_Assistance?OpenDocument - 3.
-For technical assistance or to order a manual contact the Nonpoint Source Section of the Water Quality Management Branch - (601) 961-5171 or on the Internet at http://deq.state.ms.us/MDEQ.nsf/page/ NPS_ManagingPollutedRunoffInMississippi?OpenDocument - 4.
-For information and assistance regarding wetlands, wetland impacts, and permitting contact the Water Quality Certification / Wetlands Section of the Water Quality Management Branch - (601) 961-5171 or on the Internet at http://deq.state.ms.us/MDEQ.nsf/page/ WQMB_Stream_Wetland_Alteration03?OpenDocument - For information regarding dams (temporary and permanent) and permitting contact the Dam Safety Section of the Office of Land and Water - (601) 961-5171 or on the Internet at http://deq.state.ms.us/MDEQ.nsf/ page/L&W_Dam_Safety?OpenDocument - 6.
-For assistance on requirements on above ground petroleum tanks and spill prevention contact the Environmental Protection Agency, Region 4 Emergency Response Program - (404) 562-8752 or on the Internet at ments.
+- 1. For information regarding stormwater permitting for construction sites contact the General Permits Section of the Environmental Permits Division (601) 961-5171 - 2.
+To lodge a complaint about erosion and sedimentation problems from a construction site contact the Construction Section of the Environmental Compliance and Enforcement Division (601) 961-5171 - 3.
+For technical assistance or to order a manual contact the Nonpoint Source Section of the Water Quality Management Branch (601) 961-5171 - 4.
+For information and assistance regarding wetlands, wetland impacts, and permitting contact the Water Quality Certification / Wetlands Section of the Water Quality Management Branch (601) 961-5171

+- 5. For information regarding dams (temporary and permanent) and permitting contact the Dam Safety Section of the Office of Land and Water (601) 961-5171 - 6.
+For assistance on requirements on above ground petroleum tanks and spill prevention contact the Department of Environmental Quality - (601) 961-5171 - 7.
+For information regarding the proper disposal or recycling of solid waste from a construction site or regarding burning of natural debris from clearing contact the Construction Section of the Environmental Compliance and Enforcement Division (601) 961-5171